 After the meet and greet there is a tour of the immediate area in Leon.
 On this tour we will show you North American standard supermarkets, local markets, vendors of school supplies, popular coffee shops, restaurants, and nightspots.
 We will also show you where the banks are, and how to change US Dollars into the local currency – Cordobas.
 After the tour, we finish at a popular restaurant with other alumni/staff members for dinner and drinks.
 During that first weekend before class starts most students head to the beach or go exploring in small groups as they get to know their classmates.

 Typical class day.
-Monday is the first day of class and although no two days are the same in regards to acquiring new knowledge all days do start at 9:30am.
-Teacher trainees can expect to have action packed days in the classroom and nights of completing group work or studying at least Monday – Thursday.
+Monday is the first day of class and although no two days are the same in regards to acquiring new knowledge: all days do start at 9:30am.
+Teacher trainees can expect to have action packed days in the classroom and nights of completing group work, reading, quizzes, and assignments.
+(On average, most people have 12 – 15 hours of homework per week.)
 During the week you will receive support from your instructors including time built into your 9:30 – 5:15 schedule where you can receive one on one support time with your instructors.
 You will also be in the building in the evenings on a rotational basis from the hours of 6:00 – 8:00 pm.

 We also provide a great deal of extra support during most days, especially the Friday of week 1 and 3.
 The first Friday of week 1, you will have a study hall day, where both of our professors will be available for you to ask questions, get help with lesson plans, etc. They are there to help you.
 We have received some amazing feedback from past classes who say that this extra support has helped them and set a positive tone for the rest of the course.